theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/server-report-services.md

 1. Create a new "Report Server Project" in Visual Studio.
 ![New-Project](/img/content/xu/ssrs/New-Project.png){:class="img-responsive"}
-2. Right-click on the *Shared Data Sources* folder in the *Solution Explorer* and select **Add New Data Source**.
+2. Right-click the *Shared Data Sources* folder in the *Solution Explorer* and select **Add New Data Source**.
 The window "Shared Data Source Properties" opens.
 3. In the tab *General*, assign a name of your choice or leave the default one for the new data source (1).
 4. Select the type *Xtract Universal* from the drop-down list (2). <br>If *Xtract Universal* is not available or displayed in all caps, make sure that the latest Xtract Universal version and *Microsoft Reporting Services Projects* plugin are both installed.
 5. Enter a *connection string* (3) to XU's [Web Server](../security/server-security) in the format `Url=http://[host]:[port]/` e.g, `Url=http://localhost:8065/`.
 Note that the *connection string* is case sensitive.